magland/lds_scriptures/README.md

 ## TODO (Help is welcome)

-* Support the other 4 volumes of scriptures (right now only the Book of Mormon may be loaded)
+* Support the other 4 standard volumes of scripture (right now only the Book of Mormon may be loaded)
 * Provide better documentation